-*For spices, I suggest trying nutmeg and lavender, both of which have been known to promote sleep.
+*For spices, I suggest trying nutmeg or lavender which have been known to promote sleep.

 P.S.
 If you need more of a serotonin boost, you can take the amino acid, tryptophan (500-1000 mg) or it’s downstream metabolite, 5-HTP (50-100 mg or more) which crosses into the brain more easily.
 There it is converted to the neurotransmitter, serotonin, and then, at bedtime and during sleep, some of it goes on to make melatonin, the hormone to help you fall asleep and stay asleep.
 In general, serotonin raises your mood, calms you down, and curbs sugar cravings and night-time eating.
 If you tend to have high night-time cortisol, then take L-tryptophan instead of 5-HTP.